Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 - Upon successful activation of the subscription, the landing page switches to a view that enlists the subscriptions against the offer.
 > You can switch to Azure and note that the **Configure Account** button is replaced by **Manage Account** button indicating that the subscription has been materialized.

+> **Note** If activation workflow is enabled, by turning on the flag - **IsAutomaticProvisioningSupported** in the ApplicationConfiguration table, the application would put the subscription in PendingActivation status and the Fulfillment API to activate the subscription is not called.
+Publisher has the option to activate the subscription via the action menu in the subscription listing in the Publisher Portal.

 ### Change plan

 The below diagram illustrates the flow of information between Azure and the Azure marketplace SDK client application.
 ![Update subscription](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/media/saas-update-api-v2-calls-from-saas-service-a.png)
 - Log on to [AMP SDK sample application]().